 Parking is available and easily accessible to all buildings.
-Parking information and applications are available through the Campus Safety Office on the first floor of Werner Hall.
+Parking information and applications are available through the security office in the Student Center.
 A parking sticker is necessary in the fall and spring semesters.
-A private security company provides unarmed, uniformed officers whose primary function is to promote a safe and secure environment for students, faculty, and visitors to Caldwell University.
+A private security company provides unarmed, uniformed officers whose primary function is to promote a safe and secure environment for students, faculty, and visitors to Caldwell College.